-When choosing the perfect protein supplement, there are a lot of factors to consider.
-First of all, your priorities.
+When choosing the perfect protein supplement, there are a lot of factors to consider, first of all being your goal.
 Do you want to lose weight as quickly as possible or your focus is on muscle building?
 Maybe you just want to optimize your nutrition.
 Either way, you will most probably have to spend some time experimenting with different types and brands of protein supplements before finding the one that best suits your goals and needs.
-For those of you that have a hard time navigating through the world of protein supplementation, in this article we’ll guide you through the benefits of egg and whey protein, which are among the most popular protein powders in the fitness community.

 Health risks and benefits

-Since protein is the most discussed macronutrient in sports nutrition, it’s no wonder there are so many different types of it available.
+Since protein is the most discussed macronutrient in sports nutrition, it’s no wonder there are so many different types of protein powders available on the market.
 Even though whey protein seems to offer more benefits than egg protein, note that the latter is also a high quality source of all the essential amino acids the body needs, so don’t be afraid to give it a try and see what works better for you.